CECS-491A/my-academic-pyramid/PasswordChecking/README.md

 # Project
 ## About
-This repository contains all the files for the Password Checking code, from the program itself to the tests we included for each of our classes.
+This repository contains all the files for the features we have built, from the program itself to the tests we included for each of our classes.
+The features included in this directory are authentication, password checking, and user management.
 ## Directory Structure
 * DataAccessLayer
   * This directory contains the program that will read the user into the DataAccessLayer.
 It is not completed at the moment.